Photo: David Barton (Left); Eric Metaxas (Right)

 My concern in this post is not about Reagan’s faith.
 It seems clear to me that he was an imperfect believer as is the case with any believer.
 In my view, any comparisons to Donald Trump as court evangelical Robert Jeffress attempted earlier this year are faulty because Reagan actually believed in Christianity.
 In my opinion, Trump is acting the part and giving evangelicals just enough to keep them as a voting bloc.

 Rather, this comment from Barton is another illustration of why he can’t be trusted as a historian.
 There has been a resurgence of interest in Reagan’s faith over the last decade or so.
-A historian familiar with the literature should be aware that there are good reasons to believe Reagan’s personal faith was meaningful to him and that he maintained those beliefs throughout his life.
+A historian familiar with the literature should be aware that there are good reasons to believe Reagan’s personal faith was meaningful to him throughout his life.
 One might contest various applications of his faith or how consistent his actions were with the faith but to call his beliefs or faith shallow isn’t accurate.

-By the way, if you want to get a icy silence from Wallbuilders, ask Mr. Barton about his earned doctorate.
+By the way, if you want to get an icy silence from Wallbuilders, ask Mr. Barton about his earned doctorate.